meet the board

 John Monty

-John retired and moved from Sydney to Rockley in 2016 and is currently restoring the old presbytery of St Patrick’s Catholic Church.
+I retired and moved from Sydney to Rockley in 2016 and am currently restoring the old presbytery of St Patrick’s Catholic Church.

-John was the Faculty Manager, Environment and Horticulture, for the Northern Sydney Institute of TAFE for 10 years.
-In this role he was responsible for the educational delivery and managing the budget across a wide range of disciplines.
+I was the Faculty Manager, Environment and Horticulture, for the Northern Sydney Institute of TAFE for 10 years.
+In this role I was responsible for educational delivery and managing the budget across a wide range of disciplines.

 Olga McKinnon - Treasurer